(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Experiments

-We further compared the top 5 retrieval results between the baseline and (MGS)² and selected representative examples as shown in Figure \ref{fig4}.
-As demonstrated in the second and fourth rows, the baseline (DINOv2 + SALAD) frequently retrieves candidates with similar facade textures but differing structural layouts, leading to false positives.
+We further compared the top 5 retrieval results between the baseline and (MGS)$^2$-Net and selected representative examples as shown in Figure \ref{fig4}.
+As demonstrated in the second and fourth rows, the baseline retrieves candidates with similar facade textures but different structural layouts, leading to false positives.
 For instance, in the UAV$\rightarrow$Satellite task, the baseline (row 2) tends to recall results containing red features during retrieval because the query facade texture exhibits red features.
-In contrast, (MGS)² (row 1) correctly retrieves the target location while ignoring the red texture.
-In the Satellite$\rightarrow$UAV task, a challenging case involves a roof with large white 2D features.
-(MGS)² actively focuses on the roof structure while suppressing excessive RGB influence, yielding correct R@1.
-This is particularly evident in densely packed high-rise scenarios, where our method's ability to distinguish inclination proves crucial for accurate localization.
+In contrast, (MGS)$^2$-Net (row 1) correctly retrieves the target location while ignoring the red features.
+In the Satellite$\rightarrow$UAV task, a challenging case involves a roof with large white features.
+(MGS)$^2$-Net actively focuses on the roof structure while suppressing excessive RGB influence, finding the correct candidate.
+This is particularly common in densely built environments, where our method's ability to suppress non-co-visible regions in cross-view pairs is crucial for accurate localization.